What separated in anaphase 1?

 Generally, anaphase I involve separating the chromosomes from each sister chromatid to the opposite poles still attached to the microtubules of the cell while anaphase 2 involves the actual split of the sister chromatids into single chromatids.

-What happens during anaphase I that is different from anaphase in mitosis?
+What happens during anaphase I of meiosis quizlet?